Greenhaus

 The project is designed for the English Cities Fund (ECf), a joint venture between Muse Developments, Legal & General and the Homes & Communities Agency, who have partnered with housing provider Salix Homes to deliver the development at 100% affordable rent.

 Greenhaus sits on Chapel Street adjacent to its highly successful sister development, Atelier.
-Its two blocks; at six and eight stories high, form an L-shape which creates a new landscaped public space looking over to Salford Cathedral opposite.
+Its two blocks; at six and eight stories high, form an L-shape which form a new landscaped public space looking over to Salford Cathedral opposite.
 A mixture of one and two-bed apartments, paired with green spaces, cycle storage and easy access to public transport and Manchester and Salford city centres makes this a perfect fit into the Chapel Street community.

 What is it like to live in a passivhaus apartment?